United Way of Northern Arizona

 A nonprofit organization

-$2,725 raised by 17 donors
+$960 raised by 8 donors

 Signature Programs

-Contributions to the United Way of Northern Arizona help sustain a network of collaborative partners.
 Additionally, UWNA spearheads several signature initiatives with partners in the community.

 KinderCamp™ is an early education program that gives children ages 4 and 5 the foundational social and academic skills necessary for a successful transition into kindergarten.
 In KinderCamp, students learn much more than their letters and numbers.
 They also get familiar with riding on a school bus, eating in a cafeteria setting, and working cooperatively with other students.
 The biggest transformation for these students, according to their parents, is their increased confidence and excitement about starting school.

 The Dolly Parton's Imagination Library (DPIL) helps families nurture a culture of literacy by providing free books to children in Coconino, Navajo and Apache counties.
 Being read to or having a small child be able to flip through a book and look at the pictures are key behaviors that foster literacy.
 They teach children how to "operate" a book, and that amazing images and stories are waiting for them between the covers.
 Under the program, DPIL provides a carefully selected children's book to children aged 0-5 once a month free of charge, delivered straight to their door.
-Building this home library will encourage a lifelong love of reading that will strengthen and support these children throughout their academic careers.

 Testimonials